 Despite all of the above, there is one area needing a major improvement: in-flight entertainment.
 I mean, seriously, I thought no one could match ANA’s lack of selection for movies or tv shows but looks like we have a competitor here.

 Overall, this is a very solid offering which met all of my expectation.
-Some people might dislike the ‘openness’ of the seat but I think the privacy divider and the sound-proof design is sufficient make up for it.
+Some people might dislike the ‘openness’ of the seat but I think the privacy divider and the sound-proof design should make up for it.
 Also, special thumbs up for their ground service!
-Now let’s just hope your trip won’t be disturbed by a strike.
+Now let’s just hope your trip won’t be disturbed by a german strike.